January 24, 2026

 The score of this section ranges from 50 to 100.
 Also, you need to score more than 45% in this round to reach the final merit list.

-Note: The score of the interview round is subject to change based on the state responsible for conducting the examination.
+Note: The interview round score may change depending on the state responsible for conducting the examination.

-The final round includes the preparation of the Merit list.
-This list carries the same of the aspirants who have gained enough scores to surpass the cut-off for the Civil Judge recruitment.
+The final round includes preparing the Merit list.
+This list includes the names of aspirants who have achieved sufficient scores to exceed the cut-off for the Civil Judge recruitment.

-In this stage, the merit list is prepared by conjoining the score of Mains and interview rounds and the final call letter is sent to the selected individuals.
+In this stage, the merit list is prepared by combining the scores from the Mains and interview rounds, and the final call letter is sent to the selected individuals.
 You can also find your name amongst the candidates if you score an aggregate of more than 50% after the score of Mains and Interview is compiled.

 Frequently Asked Questions